jessepav/libgdx-wiki-old/Table.md

 ### Spacing

 Like padding, spacing is extra space around the edges of a cell.
-However, spacing between cells does not combine, instead the larger of the two is used.
+However, **spacing between cells does not combine**, instead the larger of the two is used.
 Also, spacing is not applied at the edge of the table.
 Spacing makes it easy to have consistent space between cells, eg for forms.

 ```java
     table.add(nameLabel);